Hiking the ʻAikahi Pillbox Trail (Kalāheo Hills) on Oʻahu, Hawaiʻi

 Kalāheo Hills

-Upon reaching the ridge line that traverses the small peaks across the Kalāheo Hills, simply continue hiking toward the towers in the distance, where the pillbox will be found shortly beyond.
+Upon reaching the ridgeline that traverses the small peaks across the Kalāheo Hills, simply continue hiking toward the towers in the distance, where the pillbox will be found shortly beyond.

 Kalāheo Hills-ʻIlimano Junction

-That being said, the trail to the left is the route down to the ʻIlimano Trailhead, discussed later in this article.
+At this first split, go left to continue along the ridgeline, as the trail to the left is the route down to the ʻIlimano Trailhead, discussed later in this article.

 ʻAikahi Towers